-Your tree(s) will be a species that is native to the Caledonian Forest - either Scots pine, aspen, birch, willow, alder, bird cherry or juniper.
+Your tree(s) will be a species that is native to the Caledonian Forest - most commonly Scots pine, aspen, birch, willow or juniper.
 We plant a range of species at most of our planting sites, so it is not normally possible to specify which species of tree(s) you would like.

-Your trees are being planted as part of Trees for Life's work to restore the ancient Caledonian Forest to the Scottish Highlands.
-We are trying to create as natural a forest as possible, so we do not label the trees in any way.
+Your trees are being planted as part of Trees for Life's work to restore the Caledonian Forest to the Scottish Highlands.
+We are trying to create as natural a forest as possible, so we do not label individual trees.

 It is not possible to facilitate individuals planting their own trees, but you would be more than welcome to join one of our Conservation Weeks, which often include tree planting amongst other conservation activities.

-You are very welcome to come and visit your dedicated trees.
-Please view the map below and visit our Visiting Dundreggan page for details of where they will be planted.
+You are very welcome to come and visit the area in which your trees have been planted.
+Please view the map below and see our Visiting Dundreggan page for details of where they will be planted.

 Live locally and want to know more about volunteering with us?
 Get updates about our Conservation Days straight to your inbox.